Shivraj0/fdk-client-javascript/documentation/APPLICATION.md

 | --------- | ----  | --- |
 | uid | integer |  |

-Get all the details of a coupons applicable to cart  by uid.
-If successful, returns a Coupon resource in the response body specified in GetCouponResponse
+Use this API to get a list of available coupons along with their details.

 *Success Response:*

-Returns The Couppon object which has list of all available_coupon applicale for the cart.
-See example below or refer GetCouponResponse for details
+Success.
+Returns a coupon object which has a list of all the eligible coupons.
+Refer `GetCouponResponse` for more details.

 Schema: `GetCouponResponse`